The top 5 Cuban sandwiches in Toronto

 Here are my picks for the top Cuban sandwiches in Toronto.

-For a classic Cubano sandwich head to either location of this Cuban-styled diner that boasts locations on Ossington and on Roncesvalles.
-The plancha-pressed sandwich is crafted with layers of sliced ham, sous vide pork shoulder and gruyere cheese then finished with onions, pickles and chipotle mayo.
+For a classic Cubano sandwich head to any of the three locations of this Cuban-style diner.
+The pressed sandwich is crafted with layers of sliced ham, sous vide pork shoulder and gruyere cheese then finished with red onion, cornichon, grainy mustard and chipotle mayo.

 This unassuming Koreatown cafe and convenience store makes a mean Cuban sandwich to go.
-The El Cubano ($7.50) here is loaded with black forest ham, porchetta, and genoa salami, plus cheese, guacamole and pickles.
+The El Cubano here is loaded with black forest ham, Genoa salami, porchetta, guacamole, cheese, and pickles.

-This Dundas West brunch spot is home to a Cubano sandwich ($14) featuring roasted pork, ham and cheddar on sourdough with classic condiments; mustard, pickles, aioli and the added deliciousness of avocado.
+This Dundas West brunch spot is home to a Cubano sandwich featuring roasted pork, ham and cheddar on sourdough with classic condiments; mustard, pickles, and aioli.
 Each order includes salad or rosti potatoes on the side.